-Attaining an RTITB Forklift Licence
+Attaining an RTITB Forklift Certificate

-Obtaining your forklift licence is the ultimate aim for you if you are looking to further your career within this industry.
+Obtaining your forklift certificate is the ultimate aim for you if you are looking to further your career within this industry.
 It is the mark of someone who can not only drive a forklift but drive it securely, efficiently and in a professional manner.

 Once your RTITB certificate in Forklift Operation is attained, you have it for life with no expiration date (although the National Operators Registration does).